Advanced

 Some differences from most programming languages to notice:

-First, this square root function returns both of the answers: i.e. -5 and +5.
+First, this relation generator returns both of the answers for a square root: i.e. -5 and +5.

-Second, this square root function can accept multiple arguments at once.
+Second, this relation generator can accept multiple sets of arguments at once.
 This:

 1. Avoids caller loops, both syntax-wise and call overhead-wise, both in passing arguments and unpacking results.
-The user can apply the function to a whole set of data at once (since the call is effectively a join)
+The user can apply the relation generator to a whole set of data at once (since the call is effectively a join)

 2. Gives the calculation engine the opportunity to use parallel/GPU methods to calculate the answers